Amazon’s chat fiction app Rapids ties up with Amazon Studios with launch of ‘Signature Stories’

 While popular kids’ TV shows have historically translated into other merchandise like dolls, toys, books, and more, chat stories are something of a new frontier for studios and programmers.

-Despite chat fiction apps’ current popularity, it’s unclear whether interaction stories will be a fad with a shorter shelf life, or if it represents a new way kids of the digital age will read for fun, in the longer term.
+Despite chat fiction apps’ current popularity, it’s unclear whether interaction stories will be a fad, or if it represents a new way kids of the digital age will read for fun, in the longer term.

 Amazon Rapids is a subscription service, which also includes a parent dashboard where mom or dad can check in on kids’ progress, as well as find information that will help them start conversations about what kids are reading.
 The service is available on iOS, Android, and Amazon Fire devices for $2.99 per month to start.